emanalshehrii/Predict_Diamonds_Price_Regression_Project/write_up_diamonds.md

 - ElasticNet Regression

-The best accuracy between these algorithms is 92.29 % with Polynominal Regression with degree 3.
+The best accuracy between these algorithms is 98.07 % with Polynominal Regression degree 5.